larchen/machine-intelligence/CLEVR/word_embeddings/google_news/README.md

 ## Word2vec embeddings pretrained Google News

-Loads word2vec vector model pretrained Google News and filters embeddings for words used in CLEVR questions.
+Loads word2vec vector model pretrained Google News and filters embeddings for words used in CLEVR questions and answers.
 You can use Tensorboard for visualization of results.

 The `word2vec` pre-trained **Google News** corpus (3 billion running words) word vector model (3 million 300-dimension English word vectors) can be downloaded from: